sparanoid/automator-workflows/README.md

 **Note**: This script doens’t create “fancy” DMG for your OS X app.

+### Open with rmate
+Open selected file with [rmate](https://github.com/textmate/rmate), `rmate` must be installed before using this workflow.
+Please note that since `rmate` is a third-party script, it’s [by design](http://developer.apple.com/library/mac/#technotes/tn2065/_index.html) that this script does NOT inherit the `$PATH` variable from your environment, you have to use full path for your `rmate` location, in this workflow, the path of `rmate` is `/usr/local/opt/ruby/bin/rmate` installed by [Homebrew](http://mxcl.github.io/homebrew/).

 ### Compress SVG with SVGO
 Compress selected SVG files with [svgo](https://github.com/svg/svgo), `svgo` must be installed before using this workflow.
 Please note that since `svgo` is a third-party script, it’s [by design](http://developer.apple.com/library/mac/#technotes/tn2065/_index.html) that this script does NOT inherit the `$PATH` variable from your environment, you have to use full path for your `svgo` location, in this workflow, the path of `svgo` is `/usr/local/share/npm/bin/svgo`. (node and npm installed by [Homebrew](http://mxcl.github.io/homebrew/)).